marcselman/tykhe-docs/docs/basics/inventory.md

 ---
 # Inventory Management

 For Visual Guide, check the gif below.
-All inventory commands must be performed in `#tykhe-inventory` channels.
+All inventory commands must be performed in `#tykhe-commands` channels.

 `!inv` will list all the categories you own cards in as well as how many you own.
 `!inv [cat]` will list all the cards you own in [cat] using react arrows to swap pages.
 They will be sorted by subcat.